 An earnest commitment to Bard Academy culture includes the practice of healthy lifestyle habits, adequate sleep being among those.
-If Community Directors notice that a student is not getting an appropriate amount of sleep, the student may be sent to meet with Wellness Center professionals for a consultation, or the Dean of Students for added support.
+If Community Directors notice that a student is not getting an appropriate amount of sleep, the student may be sent to meet with Wellness Center professionals for a consultation, or the Dean of Students and Equitable Community or their designee for added support.